-Curtain wall constructions present a combination of metals and insulating materials.
+Curtain wall constructions present a combination of metals, insulating materials, and thermal bridges.
 Few panels are of true sandwich construction for which the thermal characteristics can be computed by combining the thermal resistances of the several layers.
-Many panels have ribs and stiffeners which may create complicated heat flow paths for which it is virtually impossible to calculate the heat transfer coefficients with reliability.
-Coefficients for the assembled sections must be determined on a representative sample by the guarded hot box method (ASTM C236) for sections which have no free air cavities within the construction.
+Many panels have ribs and stiffeners which may create complicated heat flow paths for which it is very difficult to calculate the heat transfer coefficients with reliability.
+Coefficients for the assembled sections should be determined on a representative sample by the guarded hot box method (ASTM C236) for sections which have no free air cavities within the construction.
+In lieu of an ASTM 236 test for these complex sections, a heat transfer coefficient may be estimated by techniques shown in Ref 16.